districtr/districtr/docs/brush.md

 through all filtered counties.
 If we happened to select counties, we color these counties through `layer.setCountyState(fips)` using the county's fips codes and trigger the `colorop` listeners.
 Finally, we trigger the `colorend` listeners.

-As we iterate through features, we consider whether they're eligible for painting using the filters described above, i.e. previously colored units cannot be recolored.
-An individual feature ineligble for recoloring is passed into the layer `setFeatureState(...)` only to indicate that it was hovered upon. _the code reimplements hoverON!_
+As we iterate through features, we consider whether they're eligible for painting using the filters described above.
+An individual feature ineligble for recoloring is passed into the layer `setFeatureState(...)` only to indicate that it was hovered upon.

 If an individual feature is eligible to be recolored and we're working with single or batches of features, this feature is added to `seenFeatures` and functions listening for `colorfeature` are triggered with the feature and the brush's color sent as parameters.

-The change is then registered to the undo/redo stack, `this.trackUndo`, `brush.color` is added to `this.changedColors`, again and finally, the color change is sent to Mapbox using `layer.setFeatureState(...)`.
+The change is then registered to the undo/redo stack, `this.trackUndo`, `brush.color` is added to `this.changedColors`, again, and finally, the color change is sent to Mapbox using `layer.setFeatureState(...)`.

 If the brush is set to paint by county, the feature's county is recorded in `seenCounties`.